 7. Jeff Bezos

-Let’s meet the one of our top ten serial entrepreneur who revolutionized the retail industry.
+Let’s meet one of our top ten serial entrepreneurs who revolutionized the retail industry.

-In the 90’s Jeff Bezos started with a simple goal of starting an online book store.
+In the 90’s Jeff Bezos started with the simple goal of starting an online book store.

 Amazon has diversified into the burgeoning entertainment streaming services industry with Amazon Prime.